WillStevens/scrollreading/pipeline5/readme.md

 5. Set directory locations for the two Zarrs in parameters.json, e.g.: 	"VOLUME_ZARR" : "d:/zarrs/54keV_7.91um_Scroll1A.zarr/0/",
 	"VECTORFIELD_ZARR" : "d:/pvfs_2025_10_19.zarr"
 6. Set the output directory location (all patches and other files that the pipeline produces will be placed here), e.g.: "OUTPUT_DIR" : "d:/pipelineOutput"
-7. Run build_pipeline5.sh
+7. Run build_pipeline5.sh.
+This should only take a few seconds.
-8. The pipeline is now ready to run: sp_pipeline4.py
+8. The pipeline is now ready to run, run it using: sp_pipeline4.py
 9. After it has run for a few minutes, interupt it (Ctrl-C).
 10. The pipeline will have produced:
     - surface.bp - a chunked compressed data structure containing the patches at full resolution.